 What is the harness like?

-The Bugaboo Turtle’s harness was easy to use, and my daughter was very comfortable in it.
+Like 71% of parents we surveyed, who scored it a 8/10 or more for strapping their child in, I found the Bugaboo Turtle’s harness easy to use, and my daughter was very comfortable in it.
 I found the best way to put her in when she was in a wriggly mood was to keep the straps over either side of the seat, then sit Elin inside and quickly tuck her arms under each strap.
 A sensible addition to this car seat was the extra padding around the buckle mechanism.
 Elin is at the age where she absolutely loves touching buttons and clips, so the extra padding meant her little fingers could not get pinched or trapped while I was doing up the harness.

 What do you think of the design?

-The all-black design is sleek and stylish and works well for a boy or a girl.
-I have a Bugaboo buggy – the Bugaboo Cameleon 3 Plus (£705.20 on Amazon), so the matching Bugaboo car seat looks great when I used it with the pushchair frame, although it’s a shame that the seat isn’t compatible with Bugaboo buggies without the use of car seat adaptors.
+Amazon and Bugaboo customers and parents we surveyed all love the look of the Turtle, as do I. The all-black design is sleek and stylish and works well for a boy or a girl.
+I have a Bugaboo buggy – the Bugaboo Cameleon 3 Plus (£687.78 on Amazon), so the matching Bugaboo car seat looked great when I used it with the pushchair frame, although it’s a shame that the seat isn’t compatible with Bugaboo buggies without the use of car seat adaptors.
 The adaptors come with the seat at no extra cost, which is good, but for ease of use (considering the car seat and buggy all come from the same brand) it would have been lovely to be able to transfer a sleeping baby in the car seat straight to the buggy without having to faff around with adaptors.

 Does the Bugaboo Turtle feel sturdy?

 Yes.
-This upside of having a slightly bulkier seat is that it feels very secure and sturdy.
-Compared to my previous Maxi Cosi Pebble (£199 on Amazon), Elin looks really supported and protected in this seat.
+The upside of having a slightly bulkier seat is that it feels very secure and sturdy.
+Compared to my previous Maxi-Cosi Pebble (£199 on Amazon), Elin looks really supported and protected in this seat.
 The padding gives it great side impact protection too.